malgrieve/Lumore/Lumore/Monsters/beasts.md

 ---

+### Cockfyre
+The cockfyre is a small winged chicken beast that breaths a small amount of fire to toast plants and berries to eat while also using it to fend off predators. (chicken)

+---

 ### Cane
 The cane is a beast that is smaller than a wolve that is commonly domesticated for hunting purposes.